yahoo/fetchr/README.md

 );
 ```

-Now when an XHR request is performed, your response will contain the `debug` property added above.
+Now when an request is performed, your response will contain the `debug` property added above.

 ## CORS Support